imr-framework/pypulseq/README.md

 Pulseq interpreters.
 This tool is targeted at MRI pulse sequence designers, researchers, students and other interested users.
 It is a translation of the Pulseq framework originally written in Matlab [[3]][section-references].

-👉 Currently, PyPulseq is compatible with Pulseq 1.3.1. 👈
+👉 Currently, PyPulseq is compatible with Pulseq 1.4.0. 👈

 It is strongly recommended to first read the [Pulseq specification]  before proceeding.
 The specification document defines the concepts required for pulse sequence design using PyPulseq.

-If you use PyPulseq in your work, please include both citations:
+If you use PyPulseq in your work, cite the following publications:
 ```
 Ravi, Keerthi, Sairam Geethanath, and John Vaughan.
 "PyPulseq: A Python Package for MRI Pulse Sequence Design."
 Journal
 of Open Source Software 4.42 (2019): 1725.